awesomeeng/zephjs/docs/ComponentLifecycleHandlers.md

 #### Definition

-There is no assicated Lifecylce Handler for the Definition Lifecycle event, because the component defintion function is in and of itself that event.
+There is no associated Lifecycle Handler for the Definition Lifecycle event, because the component definition function is in and of itself that event.

 #### Initialization

-The `onInit()` definition method is associated with the Initialization Lifecylce event.  `onInit()` is good for follow-up work when defining a component.
+The `onInit()` definition method is associated with the Initialization Lifecycle event.  `onInit()` is good for follow-up work when defining a component.

 > **`onInit(handler)`**
  - **handler** [Function]: The function executed when the Initialization Lifecycle event occurs.
 The function has the signature `(name,component)` where `name` is the tag name being defined and the `component` is the ZephComponent class which wraps the component itself.

 ```
-ZephComponents.define("my-component",()=>{
+ZephComponents.define("my-component", () => {
 	html("./my-component.html");
 	css("./my-component.css");

-	onInit((name,zephComponent)=>{
+	onInit((name, zephComponent) => {
 		... do something ...
 	});
 });